Understanding the Underlying Mechanism of Java HashMap

 In Java, HashMap is a fundamental data structure implemented using a hash table.
 Keys are hashed to determine an index in an internal array (bucket).
 Collisions are resolved with linked lists, and since Java 8, long chains are transformed into red‑black trees to improve lookup from O(n) to O(log n).

-The following simplified implementation demonstrates the core logic of put , hash calculation, bucket indexing, and collision handling:
+The following simplified implementation demonstrates the core logic of put, hash calculation, bucket indexing, and collision handling:

-public class CustomHashMap
+public class CustomHashMap<K, V>

 {